 How to Get the Benefits

 If you want to explore how celery seed may benefit you, there are a few ways to start incorporating it into your life.
 The first is easy: buy a jar of celery seed!
-Celery seed use is recommended for cooking shellfish, flavoring chicken, or with potatoes, cheese, carrots, or eggs.
+Because of it’s disctinct flavor, celery seed use is recommended for cooking shellfish, flavoring chicken, or with potatoes, cheese, carrots, or eggs.
 It’s also great as part of a pickling mix.

 Celery seed can also be made into an herbal tea by mixing boiled water and celery seed.
 If the taste of celery seed tea isn’t too your liking, you can also incorporate it into a vegetable broth.